hamidghaedi/scRNA_cell_annotation/README.md

 In this repo, we will be doing:

-(i) Assigning cell labels from reference data: or Automatic cell annotation for bladder cancer dataset used in [scRNA-seq analysis] (https://github.com/hamidghaedi/scRNA_seq-analysis) using the reference data from [Tabula Sapiens] (https://www.science.org/doi/full/10.1126/science.abl4896?af=R).
+(i) Assigning cell labels from reference data: or Automatic cell annotation for bladder cancer dataset used in [scRNA-seq analysis](https://github.com/hamidghaedi/scRNA_seq-analysis) using the reference data from [Tabula Sapiens](https://www.science.org/doi/full/10.1126/science.abl4896?af=R).

 (ii) Assigning cell labels to sub-cluster of epithelial cells from gene sets